rahultumpala/iris/README.md

 - Show Module documentation
 - Detect and denote recursive functions with a recursion icon
 - Detect and denote functions that have documentation with a docs icon
+- Detect and denote Macros with a macro icon

 ## Installation